akylus/KabutR/README.md

 # KabutR

-KabutR is a automated mailing system and reminder built with NodeJs and Telegram Bot API
+KabutR is an automated mailing system and reminder built with NodeJs and Telegram Bot API

   - Reminder as a text message on Telegram
   - Reply with work to do/done